fsiola/modularShinyDashboard/README.md

  - OnLoad.R: this file holds all run-once code of your module.

 For reference, please check the HelloWorld module.

+It is a good practice to name all variables inside a module with the same prefix to avoid naming problems between modules.

 ## ui.R
 You should create your UI just like any other Shiny page.
 There are two things you should do here: